gitkraken/gitkraken-client-docs/gitkraken-client/git-flow.md

 ### Feature
 Feature branches are used for new features or bug fixes.
 They typically exist only in local repos and aren't shared with others.

-When finishing a feature branch, GitKraken Client will merge the feature branch into `develop`, and delete the feature branch from the local repository.
+When finishing a feature branch, GitKraken Desktop will merge the feature branch into `develop`, and delete the feature branch from the local repository.

 <img src="/wp-content/uploads//finish-feature.gif" class="img-bordered img-responsive center">